erikachenchan/email-admin-consoleapp/README.md

 # Email Application

-Scenario: Your are an IT Support Administrator Specialist and are in charged with the task of creating email accounts for new hires.
+Scenario: You are an IT Support Administrator Specialist and are in charged with the task of creating email accounts for new hires.

 Your application should do the following: